artcens/Zen-Portable/README.md

 A lightweight, no-install version of Zen Browser, keeping all data self-contained for portability. thus making it portable! <br>

 If you follow the installation perfectly you will not encounter any weird behavior. at least on my testing, it will run normal and stable. <br>
-- Common sense, basic computer knowledge, and basic problem solving skill is required
+- Common sense, basic computer knowledge, and basic problem solving skill is required. <br>
-- I don't want you to bother people for a solution over problem related to this repo on Zen related online forum(like Zen's Discord server or Zen's sub-reddit) and mentioning this repo. <br>
+I don't want you to bother people for a solution over problem related to this repo on Zen related online forum(like Zen's Discord server or Zen's sub-reddit) and mentioning this repo. <br>

 # Disclaimer
 Before we continue, I need to tell you something: